sjfakharian/Data-Insight-Tools/Bias_Detection.md

 - In hiring, equal opportunity might better align with merit-based selection principles
 - In healthcare resource allocation, demographic parity might better serve distributive justice goals

-The book emphasizes that "none is sufficient to support conclusive claims of fairness" and that "satisfying one of these criteria permits blatantly unfair solutions"[^1].
+The book emphasizes that "none is sufficient to support conclusive claims of fairness" and that "satisfying one of these criteria permits blatantly unfair solutions".
 This highlights the need for context-specific fairness considerations that go beyond mathematical definitions.

 ## Bias Detection Techniques